24900524/SR-FLIPFLOP-USING-CASE/README.md

 end
 endmodule
 ```
 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: DHARSHINI.S.N RegisterNumber: 24900524
 */

 **RTL LOGIC FOR FLIPFLOPS**